Click on the type of dance below to view costume details for each individual class. General information is listed at the bottom of this page.

 To our parents of young students with costume changes:

 Two Dressing Room attendants will be on hand backstage to help young students change into their second costume.
-These attendants will also collect second costumes in the lobby before the show starts, and be on hand in the lobby afterwards to hand out back costumes to parents.
+These attendants will also collect second costumes in the lobby before the show starts, and be on hand in the lobby afterwards to return costumes to parents.
 If you are only comfortable with your child being changed by a family member, please sign up to be a dressing room attendant.

 All costume changing students will please wear a nude leotard as a foundation garment under their costumes.
-They are sold online at Amazon and Discount Dance Supply, in a variety of colors and sizes.
+These are sold online at Amazon and Discount Dance Supply, in a variety of colors and sizes.
 Try and match your child's nude leo as closely to their own skin tone as possible.

 Hair Rules of Thumb: